Kamperhub/kamperhub-app/src/STRIPE_SETUP_CHECKLIST.md

         *   This ensures users are sent back to the app after a successful subscription.
     *   Click **Create link** in the top right.

-4. Copy the Payment Link URL:
+4.  **CRITICAL - Verify and Copy the Link**:
-    *   After creating the link, you will be taken to its detail page.
+    *   After creating the link, you will be on its detail page.
+    *   **Test it first:** Click the link URL at the top right.
+It should open a new tab showing your product's checkout page correctly.
+If it doesn't load or shows an error, the product or price is not configured correctly in Stripe.
-    *   Click the **Copy** button to copy the full URL.
+    *   **Copy it:** Once verified, click the **Copy** button to copy the full URL.
 It will start with `https://buy.stripe.com/...`.

 5. Paste this full URL into the `NEXT_PUBLIC_STRIPE_PAYMENT_LINK` variable in your `.env.local` file.